-Marketing communication techniques are tools and methods that can be used to grow a business, increase sales, and improve brand image.
+Marketing communication techniques are tools and methods.
+That can be used to grow a business, increase sales, and improve brand image.
 Contrary to what many people think.

 Types of marketing communication techniques

 It should be borne in mind that marketing communication techniques not only include digital options, but also the more traditional and offline ones.